Email Deliverability Best Practices

-Check emails for spam
+Check Emails for Spam

 Check if your email contains spammy content.
-Email spam checker, like Mail-Tester, can do that for you, but using it takes time.
-Instead of that, it is much more convenient to use the SendPulse drag and drop editor which has a built-in spam checker for improving email deliverability.
+Email spam checkers, like Mail-Tester, can do that for you, but using it takes time.
+Instead of that, it is much more convenient to use the SendPulse drag and drop editor who has a built-in spam checker for improving email deliverability.
 It provides recommendations related to the lack of authentication and poor organization of email content without even leaving a campaign builder.

-Segment the list
+Segment the List

 Follow this guide to send segmented email campaigns.

 Very often, subscribers mark emails as spam if the emails don’t meet their expectations.
 Being labeled as spam negatively influences email deliverability; hence, the sender's reputation.
 So, it would be a good idea to let users decide how often they want to hear from you as well as choose the desired types of content to receive.
 For this purpose, many brands create an email preference center and include a link that redirects to a form.
 After a user fills it, marketers create different segments according to the data collected.